IAMMITHILA/Breath-Well-And-Air-Revive-System/README.md

 # Breath well & Air Revive System
-**Breath well & Air Revive System** is basically a conceptual project.
-In 20th century everything is digitalging in every field, So in furure our cities will have more advantage system and technology and also smart solution for every problem.
+**Breath Well & Air Revive System** is a conceptual project.
+In today's world every field is becoming increasingly digitalized.
+In the future, cities will be equipped with more advanced technologies, smart systems and innovative solutions to solve everyday challenges.

-In 19 October, 2024 RoboTech Vally Organized a Olympiad, which name was **4th International Robo Tech olympiad which theme was Smart cities** so in this olympaid me and my team **Bu Binary Eidth** participted in **Idea Presentation** where we present this concept.
-A concept which will work to purify the air of the city with a smart solution.
+On **19 October 2024** **RoboTech Valley** organized the **4th International RoboTech Olympiad** where the competition theme was **Smart Cities**.
+In this Olympiad me & my team **BU Binary Eidth** participated in the **Idea Presentation** category and presented the **Breath Well & Air Revive System** as a concept designed to purify city air through a smart and sustainable solution.

-At that event we also achevive 2nd Runenner Up position in that olympaid.
+Also at the event, our team achieved the **2nd Runner-Up** position in the Idea Presentation category.